 It seems to me that Paul has decided to double down on his appeal, focusing on the market that he thinks is most likely to support him, and throwing everyone else out along with the social programs.

 Thanks to Letta and Alex for sending along the article and commercials!Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.